Menditect/documentation/docs/test-application.md

 - To view the Test Applications for a [Test Configuration](test-configuration), click "Test applications" after selecting the respective Test Configuration.

 ### Create Test Application
-Creating a Test Application means linking an [Application environment](application-environment) to a [Test Configuration](test-configuration).
+Creating a Test Application means linking an [Application Instance](application-instance) to a [Test Configuration](test-configuration).
 - First, create or select a Test Configuration.
 - Click "*+ Test application*".
 - Select the Mendix [Application](application) that you want to test.